w41x/payload-zitadel-plugin/README.md

             // set the name of the CustomStrategy in PayloadCMS - usually not necessary
             // strategyName: 'zitadel'

+            /*
+            avatar: {
                 // set to true if you do not want to use the Zitadel Profile Picture as the Avatar
-            // disableAvatar: true
+                disable: true
+            }
+            */

+            /*
+            loginButton: {
                 // set to true if you want to use your own custom login button
-            // disableDefaultLoginButton: true
+                disable: true,

+                // interpolation text for the Login Button - "sign in with ..."
+                label: 'Zitadel'
+            }
+             */

             // if you want to manually control what happen after a successful login
-            // state contains all URLSearchParams that were send to /authorize
-            // afterLogin: (state) => NextResponse.redirect([serverURL, state.get('redirect')].join(''))
+            // afterLogin: (req) => NextResponse.redirect('...')

             // if you want to manually control what happen after a successful logout
-            // state contains the pathName of the route where the logout has accured
-            // afterLogout: (state) => NextResponse.redirect([serverURL, state.get('redirect')].join(''))
+            // afterLogout: (req) => NextResponse.redirect('...')

             // following properties are only needed if you want to authenticate clients for the API
             // if you are just using the CMS you can ignore all of them
-            // in Zitadel create a new App->API->JWT
+            // in Zitadel create a new App->API->JWT /*
-            // enableAPI: true,
-            // apiClientId: process.env.ZITADEL_API_CLIENT_ID,
-            // apiKeyId: process.env.ZITADEL_API_KEY_ID,
-            // apiKey: process.env.ZITADEL_API_KEY
+            api: {
+                clientId: process.env.ZITADEL_API_CLIENT_ID ?? ''
+                keyId: process.env.ZITADEL_API_KEY_ID ?? ''
+                key: process.env.ZITADEL_API_KEY ?? ''
+            }
+             */
         })
     ],
     ...